Vyral/Gene_Agustin_Blog/_drafts/2016-11-08-a-valuable-new-real-estate-resource-for-you.md

 title: A Valuable New Resource for You
 tags:
   - Real Estate
-excerpt: "On our channel, you'll find tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market.
-The real estate market affects all of us!"
+excerpt: "On our channel, we will be sharing our real estate & mortgage expertise with you.
+There are tips for both buyers and sellers in the real estate market, as well as updates on what's happening in our local market."
 enclosure:
 pullquote:
 enclosure_type: video/mp4